Argennon-Project/ADAGs/README.md

       and it can not be transferred and liquidated into the market for the first **two years**.
 - **5 billion:** founder's initial minting allowance which will be used for awarding ARG grants to early contributors.
     - These grants can only be given to people who have helped the development and growth of the Argennon ecosystem.
-    - These grants can not be given in exchange for money.
+    - These grants must not be sold.
     - Before the launch of the Argennon mainnet, a grant more than 5,000,000 ARGs can be given to a single person only if the grant is locked for at least **one year**.
     - All these grants are documented [here](https://www.argennon.com/grants.html).